saralenehan/au-components/supplier_control.md

 ## Supplier control

+Sometimes outside businesses control parts of the service like payment systems or web hosting.
+You can clarify who controls what here.

-### Supplier control
+### Outside businesses control parts of the Service

-{{party 2}} agrees that parts of the Services are controlled by third party contractors, including:
+{{party 2}} agrees that parts of the Service are controlled by third party contractors, including:

 {{third party suppliers}}